keesiemeijer/php-basics-tutorial/README.md

 This code will display `the sky is gray`

-### Arrays Containing Arrays
+#### Arrays Containing Arrays
-Array keys can also have arrays as its value.
+Array keys can also have arrays as their value.
 Let's see how that looks like.

 ```php
 $animals = array(